Online fundraiser for violent West Bank settlers raised thousands, despite international sanctions - ExBulletin

 Shaffer said it was more likely that banks cut ties with groups that enable sanctions violations to maintain good relations with US banks and avoid risk.

-A fundraiser for David Chai Chasdai, another US-sanctioned settler, raised $2,500 on the New York-based Charidy site.
+A fundraiser for David Chai Chasdai, another US-sanctioned settler, raised over $31,000 on the New York-based Charidy site.
 The page was removed after the AP sought comment.

-Biden's order said Chasdai initiated and led a violent rampage last year in the Palestinian town of Hawara by a large number of Israeli settlers who burned dozens of cars and homes after two settlers were killed by a Palestinian gunman.
+Biden's order said Chasdai initiated and directed one violent rampage last year in the Palestinian town of Hawara by a large number of Israeli settlers who burned dozens of cars and houses after two settlers were killed by a Palestinian gunman.

 The Charidy fundraising group is listed as Shlom Asiraich, which raises money for imprisoned Jewish extremists.
 The crowdfunding page has been shared on at least one WhatsApp group, on X and on Facebook.

-Note: This story was first published on February 22, 2024.
-It was updated on February 23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to be over $31,000, not $2,500.